gravitational/careers/challenges/sre/challenge.md

 ### Automation

 * Write a Dockerfile to build an image for the server
-* Ability to run the server (inside and outside Kubernetes)
+* Ability to deploy the server to Kubernetes by following documentation
-* Ability to execute integration tests against the local Kubernetes cluster
+* Ability to execute integration tests against the local Kubernetes cluster by following documentation

 ## Level 3